na-na-hi/renget/archive/ate-inventory.md

 >Euterpe's Harp (copy):
 Can take the form of any instrument.
 Gives the owner proficiency with that instrument proportional to that of their highest musical talent, and enhances the effects of any sound based authorities when delivered in the form of music while this artifact is in use.
 Has secondary effects for the incarnation of <Euterpe>

+>Dysnomia’s Crown (0/1,000)
+Allows you to spend the 1,000 divinity stored in the relic to make a target within eyesight forget that something is illegal.
+May be resisted by an incarnation of a higher level.

 >Death Whistle